SuperNOVAS v1.2

 or string.h

 .
-This is because these were explicitly included in novas.h
+This is because these headers were explicitly included by novas.h

 in NOVAS C 3.1, but not in SuperNOVAS (at least not by default), as a matter of best practice.
 If this is a problem for you can 'fix' it in one of two ways: (1) Add the missing #include